chengryan96/Wing-Ryan-CHENG/Project/Data Mining and Statistical Learning (STAT4001)/README.md

 # Data Mining and Statistical Learning (STAT4001)
-This folder contains the R code and the report of this project
+This folder contains the R codes and the report of this project